Kriya Yoga of Sri Sri Shyama Charan Lahiri Mahasaya

 IMPORTANT:Replace [at] with @

-Please feel free to drop me an email if you have Kriya yoga related questions.
-I can answer general questions but details about techniques ie. kriyas shouldn’t be discussed over email.
+Please feel free to drop me an email if you have Kriya yoga-related questions.

-I remember how it was for me when I just started researching about Kriya yoga.
-Many questions, confusion and not many people who could answer my questions.
-So now when I’ve learned a thing or two about Kriya, I’d like to be of some use to those who might be in the same situation I once was.
+When I started, it was tough for me to find info and some guidance on Kriya yoga.
+I had many questions and confusion, and there was almost no one who could answer my questions.
+So now when I’ve learned a thing or two about Kriya, I’d like to serve others who might be in the same situation I once was.

 Useful links related to Kriya Yoga